Royal Berkshire Militia: Early history

 The English militia was descended from the Anglo-Saxon Fyrd, the military force raised from the freemen of the shires under command of their Sheriff.
 It continued under the Norman kings.
 The force was reorganised under the Assizes of Arms of 1181 and 1252, and again by King Edward I's Statute of Winchester of 1285.
-In addition to the ams and armour kept by householders under these statutes, there are records from 1488–89 of a 'Town Guard' of six men maintained by the Berkshire town of Reading.
+In addition to the ams and armour kept by householders under these statutes, there are records from 1488 to 1489 of a 'Town Guard' of six men maintained by the Berkshire town of Reading.
 Reading provided a Troop of 24 horsemen on 12 September 1542 for King Henry VIII's campaign in Scotland that culminated in the Battle of Solway Moss on 24 November.
 Two years later the town sent 13 horsemen and 20 foot to serve in the Siege of Boulogne.
 Henry also issued orders for home defence: the county forces were to be mustered under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 On the death of King Edward VI Reading supplied a detachment of 10 men to support Queen Mary I against the rebellion of the Duke of Northumberland, and later to attend the coronation.

 The legal basis of the militia was updated in Mary's reign with two acts of 1557 covering musters (4 & 5 Ph. & M. c.
 3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
 2).
 The entry into force of these acts in 1558 is seen as the starting date for the organised county militia in England.